onlineclass/ProgrammingAssignment2/README.md

 ### R Programming - Solution description

-This repository contains the solution to the second programming
-assignment: Caching the Inverse of a Matrix.
+This repository contains the solution to the second programming assignment of the R Programming course: Caching the Inverse of a Matrix.
 The repository has been created by clonning @rdpeng/ProgrammingAssignment2.
 The original README.md file has been renamed to original.repo.README.md Following is a brief description of each file: